Server Side rendering with Angular universal 14

 Conclusion

-It only remains to test all the previous scripts and finalize with the SSR.
+All that remains is to test all the previous scripts and finalize with the SSR.

 # Development